20th Dec 2024

 What are the Benefits of Glass Vials in the Laboratory?

-Chromatography vials are small glass or plastic vessels used in the lab to store and transport samples until they can be analyzed by HPLC or GC.
-Chances are, if you’re reading this, you probably do some sort of chromatography and are quite familiar with the vials.
-Both glass and plastic vials are used for chromatography, but how do you choose which vial material is best for your lab?
+Chromatography vials are compact glass or plastic containers utilized in laboratories to hold and transport samples until they are ready for analysis by HPLC or GC.
+If you're reading this, it's likely that you're involved in some form of chromatography and are already well-acquainted with these vials.
+Both glass and plastic vials serve a role in chromatography, but how do you decide which vial material is most suitable for your lab?

 Benefits of Glass